NOTE:

 he left producing the studio

-that had gained him
+bands that had gained him

 notoriety and jumped on the

-commercial bandwagon
+commercial bandwagon with

-with this triple-LP
+this triple-LP collection of

-were tied into the
+songs which were tied into

 "Big Daddy" Roth,